 - Give your puppy smaller quantities of multiple meal feedings.

 - Don’t give pups a bucket of water.
-This makes them bury their head in it and suck down several gallons at once.
+This makes them bury their head in it and suck down too much at once.

 - Place a heavy chain with large links in the bowl with the food.
 That forces the dog to slow down to eat around the chain.